Opentrons/Protocols/10X_serial_dilution/README.md

 * Diluent

 ## Process
-1. Add diluent to plate.
+1. Off robot: operator manually fills Row 1 of plate with samples.
+2. Diluent is distributed from the trough to Rows 2-7 of the plate.
-2. Dilute samples through wells, with mixing at each step.
+3. Samples are diluted across the rows with a dilution factor of 10, mixing at each step.
+4. Excess volume from Row 7 is discarded.

 ### Additional Notes